rollkit/docs/guides/full-node.md

 This output indicates that your full node is successfully connecting to the network and processing blocks.

 :::tip
 If your rollup uses EVM as an execution layar and you see an error like `datadir already used by another process`, it means you have to remove all the state from rollup data directory (`/root/.yourrollup_fn/data/`) and specify a different data directory for the EVM client.
-Preferrably to run a full node on a different machine, as some EVM clients does not have a configurable data directory.
+Preferrably to run a full node on a different machine (or using Docker), as some EVM clients does not have a configurable data directory.
 :::